mythril-forge/vanilla-spells/spells/level-1/snare.md

 This trap is nearly invisible, requiring a successful Intelligence (Investigation) check against your spell save DC to be discerned.

-The trap triggers when a Small, Medium, or Large creature moves onto the ground or the floor in the spell's radius.
+The trap triggers when a *small*, *medium*, or *large* creature moves onto the ground or the floor in the spell's radius.
 That creature must succeed on a Dexterity saving throw or be magically hoisted into the air, leaving it hanging upside down 3 feet above the ground or the floor.
 The creature is **restrained** there until the spell ends.